Heart Pump Device Market Size and Upcoming Technological Innovations Will Boom in 2022-2028 | Analyzed by Size Share, Trends, Key Players & Future Growth Outlook

 Boston Scientific Corporation- Boston Scientific Announces FDA Approval of Innovative New Defibrillators And Heart Failure Devices

-Overview: Boston Scientific Corporation BSX has received FDA approval for its latest generation of defibrillators and heart failure devices designed to advance patient care.
+Overview: Boston Scientific Corporation (NYSE: BSX) has received FDA approval for its latest generation of defibrillators and heart failure devices designed to advance patient care.
 The newly approved devices include the DYNAGEN™ MINI and INOGEN™ MINI ICDs, as well as the DYNAGEN™ X4 and INOGEN™ X4 CRT-Ds.

 Regional outlook-